-You will have reactions, such as anxiety, stress, or grief, to the increased and persistent stressors and potential trauma you are encountering.
+You will have reactions, such as anxiety, stress, or grief, when you encounter increased and persistent stressors.

 Exercise self-compassion – almost everyone impacted by an emergency will experience psychological distress.

-Nurses may experience excessive stress or other mental health impacts during this time.
-It is not a sign of weakness.
+Experiencing excessive stress or other mental health impacts is not a sign of weakness.

 It is easy to play up the importance of self-care to our patients while downplaying it to ourselves.
 Resist that urge.
 Give yourself permission to schedule even a few moments for self-care each day.